WICG/display-locking/explainers/hidden-content-explainer.md

 `content-visibility: hidden-matchable` text would automatically become visible when searched for by adding an internal flag to the `hidden-matchable` element saying that it has been revealed.
-This used to be implemented as a prior iteration of this feature.
+This used to be implemented in chrome as a prior iteration of this feature.
 ##### Pros
-* Provides the desired behavior without the need for the web developer to do anything besides use the `hidden-matchable` value.
+* The browser reveals the content and scrolls to it without the need for any script.
 * Since there is no event causing script to run, the interaction and scrolling occurs entirely within the browser, which guarantees that we can scroll to the element without complications.
+* Less privacy concerns since the browser doesn't explicitly signal new information to the page when a match is found or revealed.
 ##### Cons
-* Doesn't allow the developer to change other properties in conjunction with displaying hidden content.
-For example, in "Example 1: Expanding `hidden-matchable`," automatic revealing wouldn't be able to change the style of the `<h1>` title elements.
+* Doesn't allow the page to change other state in conjunction with displaying hidden content.
+For example, the html example earlier in this explainer uses the beforematch event to change the arrow in the clickable title section which expand and collapses the section to show whether or not the section is expanded or collapsed.
+This is a very common pattern, and without the page being notified about the reveal, it isn't possible.
-* Doesn't allow script to make the `hidden-matchable` content hidden again once it has been revealed since the flag saying that is has been revealed is internal to the browser.
-This doesn't allow for use cases where the `hidden-matchable` content looks similar to a details element with a button that runs script to reveal and collapse the content.
+* Doesn't make it feasible for script to toggle the expanded/collapsed state since script can't see the internal flag representing the expanded/collapsed state.
 * Automatic revealing and adding internal hidden state to track revealed `hidden-matchable` sections gets complicated and confusing in the browser implementation.

-#### Automatic Revealing without internal state
+#### Automatic Revealing with `element.style`
 `content-visibility: hidden-matchable` text would automatically be changed to `content-visibility: visible` by modifying `element.style` when text inside it has been searched for.
 ##### Pros
-* Same pros as "Automatic Revealing."
+* The browser reveals the content and scrolls to it without the need for any script.
+* Since there is no event causing script to run, the interaction and scrolling occurs entirely within the browser, which guarantees that we can scroll to the element without complications.
 * Don't need to maintain internal state in the browser.
 * If a developer knows how it works, they can change the style back to `content-visibility: hidden-matchable`.